DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 ![client_proxy_info](../readme_files/client_proxy_info.png)

 The class is the ClientProxy class.
-Nest can be used to build monolithic applications, but the main use if for microservices architecutres.
+Nest can be used to build monolithic applications, but the main use is for microservices architectures.
 There are two main components to build these architectures in Nest which are the clients and servers.
 The ClientProxy is the strategy responsible for the different clients.
-There are several clients to handle the variability in the different transport layer used in the microservices.
+There are several clients to handle the variability in the different transport layers used in the microservices.

-This class goes then as a pair with the strategy building right behind it that is the Server factory.
+This class goes then as a pair with the strategy building right behind it which is the Server factory.

 ![Server](../readme_files/Server.png)